myselfscrum/kochessenz-recipes/content/english/post/001-10-24-gaeng-pet-pla-rotes-fisch-curry.md

 Shortly before the end I clean the coriander and fry the shrimps.
 Now everything is ready at the same time and can be served in China bowls.

-Extremely tasty and like "Real from the Thai".
+Extremely tasty and like "real from the Thai".
 So the effort with the curry was worth it!